 What was the purpose of adding poker chips with the fake money?

-Within the heat of a dryer, the poker chips tumble around with the new counterfeit bills, helping all those stiff new bills obtain a used/worn natural appearance.
+Within the heat of a dryer, the poker chips tumble around with all the stiff new counterfeit bills, helping them obtain a used/worn natural appearance similar to their real Chinese currency.

 20th Nov 2014